sulmanen/prangler/README.md

 # prangler

 > AngularJS template preloader.
 Load your html partials with your scripts.
+Reduce http requests, improve load time for views and directives with templates.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`